xd2287/transformers/docs/source/en/model_doc/clip.md

 without needing to use any of the 1.28 million training examples it was trained on.
 We release our code and pre-trained model weights at this https URL.*

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [clip](https://huggingface.co/models?other=clip)

 ## Usage

 CLIP is a multi-modal vision and language model.
 It can be used for image-text similarity and for zero-shot image